shahdKhawaldeh1/Background-Animation/README.md

 ## Usage

 To use the "Background Changer" project, simply open the `index.html` file in a web browser.
-The application will load with the initial forest scene in Japan as the background.
+The application will load with the Capital of Palestine as the background.

 To change the background, click the "Change Background" button.
-Each click will smoothly transition to a different location (Brazil, Serbia, and Africa) with corresponding text changes.
+Each click will smoothly transition to a different location  with corresponding text changes.

 Feel free to explore and enjoy the diverse landscapes and cultures offered by the "Background Changer" project!